-Principal Real Estate belongs to the Principal Financial Group ("PFG" or "Principal") that has a longstanding Environmental, Social, Governance (ESG) strategy at the company and fund level.
+Principal Real Estate SAS belongs to the Principal Financial Group ("PFG" or "Principal") that has a long-standing Environmental, Social, Governance (ESG) strategy at the company and fund level.
 Since 2013, a unique, overarching ESG framework called the Pillars of Responsible Property Investing (PRPI) initiative is used.
 This framework serves as a guide for driving efficient asset management and fiduciary governance while delivering positive financial results and successful ESG outcomes for our clients and investors.

-In 2019, Principal Real Estate Europe ("PrinREE", the European Real Estate Branch of the Group), adopted the Group ESG Policy and Guidelines which are implemented at the property and fund level.
-These policies inform our approach to real estate investment and management while emphasizing ESG considerations as an integral approach to our fiduciary responsibility and critical in delivering superior risk adjusted returns.
+In 2019, Principal Real Estate Europe ("PrinREE", the European Real Estate Branch of the Group, including PRE SAS), adopted the Group ESG Policy and Guidelines which are implemented at the property and fund level.
+These policies inform our approach to real estate investment and management while emphasizing ESG considerations as an integral approach to our fiduciary responsibility and they play a crucial role in achieving risk adjusted returns.